-The easiest way to measure total maintenance costs is to use a CMMS system.
+The easiest way to measure total maintenance costs is to use a CMMS software.
 You only need to set it up once, and it can automatically track all ongoing costs.
 To ensure accurate data, technicians need to enter time spent and parts used, which they will be prompted to do as they are closing a PM or WO.

 The alternative is to spend hours digging through excel sheets and invoices whenever you have to create a report.
 You can imagine how fun that must be.

 Tracking overall maintenance cost

 To effectively manage maintenance costs, you need accurate data and the ability to break down costs into categories like parts and assets.
 This allows you to find and eliminate problem areas.

 Total maintenance cost in Limble is broken down into three main categories: